 I'm no stranger to walking away from friendships.
 In fact, a few years ago I found myself walking away from five women who I thought would be my friends for life.
-Five women who I spent 14 years with; who transitioned with me from high school to college to adulthood; who I threw baby showers, birthday parties, and bachelorette events for; who I walked down the aisle next to as both a bridesmaid and a bride; who I spent countless hours sitting at a diner eating breakfast with; and who I had to walk away from in order to become the person that I am right now.
+Five women who I spent 14 years with; who transitioned with me from high school to college to adulthood; who I threw birthday parties for; who I spent countless hours sitting at a diner eating breakfast with; and who I had to walk away from in order to become the person that I am right now.

-However, there have been other times in my life where I had to walk away from friends.
-Sometimes dramatically, and sometimes by just distancing myself.
-Either way, there are signs that a person is no longer serving a purpose for your life — because, let's be real, friends are here to serve a purpose in your life.
-It's not a selfish thing — you give each other something.
-But, sometimes it gets to the point where there is no benefit anymore.
+There are signs that a person is no longer serving a purpose for your life — because, let's be real, friends are here to serve a purpose in your life.
+It's not a selfish thing — you give each other something, but, sometimes it gets to the point where there is no benefit anymore.

 While it may be hard to figure out whether you and your friend are just getting on each other's nerves and need some space, there are some things that shouldn't be overlooked when you are thinking about cutting ties.

 Funny, but most of my friendships have disintegrated because of resentment.
 For example, my college best friend got engaged, landed a job, moved out with her (very good looking) fiancé into an amazing apartment, and was planning a wedding within a month of graduation.
 I was still interning at a media company with no promises of a full time job, was engaged with no wedding plans in sight, and was living back at home with my parents.
 I was, however, partying it up at least four nights a week with my friends from high school who had all returned home.
 It turns out, she wanted my life and I wanted hers.
 Instead of talking about it, we just became resentful of each other to the point where we had one large, dramatic blowout over virtually nothing and never spoke again.